-Large trucks account for 4% of all registered vehicles but drive 14% of the total miles each year in the U.S. When these large trucks are involved in an accident, they can be deadly to those who are in the other vehicles or just happen to be walking by.
-According to the Insurance Institute For Highway Safety:
+Large truck drivers account for 5% of all registered vehicles but drive 15% of the total miles each year in the U.S. When these large commercial trucks are involved in an accident on an interstate highway, the results can be deadly to those in the other vehicles or walking in the vicinity.

 - 26% were using prescription drugs